lomorage/homepage/content/install-frame.md

 ### 2. Setup WiFi connection

-Connect keyboard with Raspberry Pi zero W, login Raspberry Pi zero and use the command `wifi_switch client [wifi-ssid] [wifi-password]`, replace "[wifi-ssid]" and "[wifi-password]" with those of your wifi network.
+Connect keyboard with Raspberry Pi zero W and login, if you installed Lomorage Raspberry Pi OS image, you can use the command `wifi_switch client [wifi-ssid] [wifi-password]`, replace "[wifi-ssid]" and "[wifi-password]" with those of your wifi network; otherwise, you can refer to other docs online to set the WiFi connection.

 ### 3. Check IP address of primary Raspberry Pi